-The Company expects gross margins to decline as it expands its customer and technical support organization, incurs increased royalty obligations to third parties and experiences increasing competition and pricing pressure.
+The Company expects gross margins to decline as it expands its customer and technical support organization and incurs increased royalty obligations to third parties.
 The Company also expects that it will experience increasing competition and pricing pressure, which would result in lower gross margins.
-In 1999, the Company intends to continue to make significant investments to further develop its sales and marketing organizations.
+In 2000, the Company intends to continue to make significant investments to further develop its sales and marketing organizations.
 In addition, the Company intends to further expand its research and development organization and make additional investments in its general and administrative infrastructure.
-As a result, the Company expects operating margins to decrease from historical levels.
+As a result, operating margins may decrease from historical levels.
 The amount and timing of these additional expenditures are likely to result in fluctuations in operating margins.
 Any material reduction in gross or operating margins could materially adversely affect the Company's operating results.
-See "Item 9-Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview."
+See "Item 9 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview."